Angarita85/my-vibe-coding-project/02-validation/validation-brief.md

 - [x] Value (do they want it?)
 - [x] Usability (can they use it?)
 - [ ] Feasibility (can we build it?)
-- [ ] Viability (should we?)
+- [x] Viability (should we?)

 ## Kill switch

 _The result that would make you stop or pivot._

-If reps still prefer their spreadsheet after the redesign, the tool isn't the blocker, pivot.
+If reps daily use drops off and logged activities fall, the tool isn't the blocker, pivot.

 ## The three ingredients